🐣 Easter Sale now on! Up to $65 OFF

 Oct 06, 2021 | 6 min read

-MIDI keyboard or MIDI controllers are used for sending MIDI signals to other synthesizers or computers.
+MIDI keyboards come in various sizes, usually with either 25, 49, or 88 keys.
 Most models offer multiple key configurations, so you can pick the best one for your needs and portability requirements.
-For example, M-AUDIO’s popular model Keystation MK3 comes with 88-keys or you can choose their 49-Key or their Mini 32 MK3.
+For example, M-AUDIO’s popular model Keystation MK3 comes with 88 keys or you can choose their 49-Key or their Mini 32 MK3.

 • Software